 Although the country experienced high economic growth between 2004 and 2010, it remains vulnerable to external economic shocks such as reduced global demand for its primary exports—tobacco, tea and sugar.

-Progress toward the Millennium Development Goals in Malawi is uneven.
 The country has exceeded its water and sanitation targets and has made significant strides in strengthening food security nationally.
 It is on track to achieving the targets for reducing infant and child mortality and combatting HIV/AIDS.

 Challenges remain, however, in achieving the goals for poverty reduction, maternal health, universal primary education and gender equality.
 Only 55 percent of children who enter Grade 1 actually complete the full eight years of primary school.
 Some 22 percent of primary school-aged girls do not attend school, while 60 percent of those enrolled do not attend regularly.